emrecanduran/Databricks-Big-Data-For-Marketing-E-Commerce/README.md

 ## Model Building

 To achieve our objective, I will follow a systematic approach that involves several stages.
 I will begin by preparing the data, cleaning and organizing it for analysis.
 Next, I will perform exploratory data analysis (EDA) to gain insights into the dataset and identify any patterns or trends.
-Once we have a thorough understanding of the data, I will proceed to train and evaluate predictive models using machine learning techniques such as:
+Once I have a thorough understanding of the data, I will proceed to train and evaluate predictive models using machine learning techniques such as:

 Logistic Regression